Road to the Riches (song): Music video

-"Road to the Riches" was Kool G Rap & DJ Polo's first music video.
+"Road to the Riches" was Kool G Rap and DJ Polo's first music video.
 The video begins with G Rap sitting with his young nephew on his lap, and the boy tells him, "Uncle G Rap, when I grow up, I want to be a rapper and a gangster, just like you".
 G Rap discourages him, however, saying "no, no, see, you can be a rapper but can't be a gangster.
 You don't want to be a gangster".
-The next scene is in media res and shows Kool G Rap & DJ Polo in a courtroom being sentenced by a judge.
+The next scene is in medias res and shows Kool G Rap and DJ Polo in a courtroom being sentenced by a judge.
 The rest of the video depicts them as powerful drug dealers, committing various violent crimes, before they are arrested in an undercover police sting and the video ends again with the courtroom scene, as they are led away to prison.

 Use in media

-The song was featured on the 2004 video game Grand Theft Auto: San Andreas' soundtrack, playing on the fictional old school hip hop station Playback FM.
+The song was featured on the 2004 action-adventure game Grand Theft Auto: San Andreas soundtrack, playing on the fictional old-school hip-hop station Playback FM.